DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/WORKSPACES/EDI Inventory adjustment.md

 ### Movement
 Access by selecting **Open movement journals** tile or **Movement** tab. <br>
-From within the workspace it is possible to view and even process unposted movement journals relating to **Inventory adjustment - Movement** records. <br>
+From within the workspace it is possible to view and even process unposted movement journals created by **Inventory adjustment - Movement** records. <br>
 Includes the ability to open the movement **Journal** from the Workspace.

 Field	                | Description